fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-OpeningRemarks.md

 ## Infusion's Core Concepts

 The list below summarizes each section of the tutorial and the core concept covered in it.
+Each section introduces a new concept and connects it with previous ones.

 1. [Components](/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Components.html) for organizing programs out of related pieces of data, functionality and interaction.